napari/napari/docs/naps/4-async-slicing.md

 ## Abstract

-Slicing a layer in napari generates a partial view of the layer's data.
-Slicing is used to define what should be rendered in napari's canvas based on the dimension slider positions and the current field of view.
+Slicing a layer in napari generates a partial view of the layer's data based on the dimension slider positions and the current field of view.

-This project has two major aims.
+This project has two major goals.

-1. Slice layers asynchronously.
+1. Slice layers asynchronously to keep napari responsive while allowing for slow slicing.
-2. Improve the architecture of slicing layers.
+2. Improve the logic of slicing layers to help developers better understand how it works.

-We considered addressing these two aims in two separate projects, especially as (2) is likely a prerequisite for many acceptable implementations of (1).
-However, we believe that pursuing a behavioral goal like (1) should help prevent over-engineering of (2), while simultaneously providing important and tangible benefits to napari's users.

-Ideally this project covers all napari Layer types, though initial progress may be scoped to image and points layers.
+We propose a lock-free asynchronous solution that uses Python's built-in `concurrent.futures` module and exploits napari's main event loop.
+For each slice, an immutable shallow copy of all the required input to slicing is collected on the main thread and this is processed on a single-threaded executor.
+When the slice task is finished, we notify vispy and Qt objects back on the main thread so they can be safely updated.

 ## Motivation and scope